Indianapolis Public Library

 The Indianapolis Public Library (IndyPL), formerly known as the Indianapolis–Marion County Public Library, is the public library system serving the citizens of Marion County, Indiana, United States and its largest city, Indianapolis.
-The library was founded in 1873 and has grown to include a Central Library building, located adjacent to the Indiana World War Memorial Plaza, and 24 branch libraries spread throughout the county.
+The library was founded in 1873 and has grown to include its flagship Central Library and 24 branch libraries located throughout the county.
+In 2021, the public library system circulated 7.1 million items and hosted more than 2,500 programs for its 282,000 cardholders.